cyberatlas/K8sCheckmate/WeeklyReports/492Report2.md

 - [] Figure out where users on the pods are defined

-- Alex Stevenson is going to talk to Workiva about potentially including some python into this project
+- Alex Stevenson is going to work on Phase 3 FIX FIX FIX FIX
-- John will work on setting up a Kubernetes cluster
+- John will work on implementing logic for checking and testing phase one and two
-- Jacob will continue to work on getting our JSON object to represent a map
+- Jacob will  FIX FIX FIX FIX
-- Sean will continue looking at libraries and looking at other languages and writing tests for our charts to ensure we are properly parsing and storing as they should be.
+- Sean will FIX FIX FIX FIX
-- Daniel will continue to manage how much progress our team has made
+- Daniel will  FIX FIX FIX FIX